hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 - "Understand the components of a Snakefile: rules, inputs, outputs, and actions."
 - "Write a simple Snakefile."
 - "Run Snakemake from the shell."
+- "Perform a dry-run, to understand your workflow without executing anything."
 keypoints:
+- "Snakemake is one method of managing a complex computational workflow."
+- "If you have previously used `make`, then Snakemake will be familiar."
 - "Snakemake follows Python syntax"
 - "Rules can have an input and/or outputs, and a command to be run."
 ---

+There are many different tools that researchers use to automate this type of work.
+Snakemake is a tool to create reproducible and scalable data analyses.
+Workflows are described via a human readable, Python based language.

+If you have used `make` before, then you will be familiar with much of how Snakemake works.

+The rest of these lessons aim to teach you how to use Snakemake by example.
+Our goal is to automate our example workflow, and have it do everything for us in parallel regardless of where and how it is run (and have it be reproducible!).

 Create a file, called `Snakefile`, with the following content: